PRAKASHDUBEY/PRAKASHDUBEY/README.md

 🔭 I'm an Backend enthusiast who has gained experience through projects, hackathons, and internship.

-⚡ One of the back-end CRUD API project built by me is [Verdict](https://github.com/PRAKASHDUBEY/verdict), a project for organizing netizens-verdict regarding the functioning of their pillars of democracy.
+⚡ One of the back-end CRUD API project built by me is [Verdict](https://github.com/PRAKASHDUBEY/verdict), a project for organizing netizens-verdict regarding the functioning of the pillars of their democracy.

 ### We can have chat at: